-The NO OPERATION (NOP) command is used to instruct the selected DDR SDRAM to perform a NOP (/CS = LOW, / RAS = /CAS = /WE = HIGH).
+The NO OPERATION (NOP) command is used to perform a NOP to a LPDDR SDRAM that is selected ($\overline{\text{CS}}$ =Low).
 This prevents unwanted commands from being registered during idle or wait states.
 Operations already in progress are not affected.

-Figure 7 - NOP Command
+7.2.1 NOP Command

-7.3 MODE REGISTER
+7.3 Mode Register Set

 The Mode Register and the Extended Mode Register are loaded via the address inputs.
-See Mode Register and the Extended Mode Register descriptions for further details.

-The MODE REGISTER SET command (see Figure 8) can only be issued when all banks are idle and no bursts are in progress, and a subsequent executable command cannot be issued until tMRD (see Figure 9) is met.
-The values of the mode register and extended mode register will be retained even when exiting deep power-down.
+The MODE REGISTER SET command can only be issued when all banks are idle and no bursts are in progress, and a subsequent executable command cannot be issued until tMRD is met.

-Figure 8 - Mode Register Set Command
+7.3.1 Mode Register Set Command

-Figure 9 - Mode Register Set Command Timing
+7.3.2 Mode Register Set Command Timing